coopdanger/ietf-wg-mimi/mimi-transport-requirements.md

 - CHAT-9.
 When a user leaves a group DM, it remains a group DM with the remaining participants, even if it has exactly the same membership as an existing group DM.
 The leaver can continue to see past message history.
 [This behavior is common to many existing messaging services.]

+- CHAT-10.
+When a user leaves a group DM and the resulting chat contains only two users, it does not convert to a DM.
+It exists separately from any existing or future DM between those two users.
+[Behavior of existing services varies widely on this.]

 ### 3.3 Information Sharing Upon First Contact

 When two users communicate for the first time using existing messaging services in the market today, the information shared with the recipient about the sender and the sender's message is determined by the consent model that the messaging provider uses, and potentially by settings configured by the sender or the recipient or both.
 The requirements below describe information sharing upon first contact between a sender, Alice, and a recipient, Bob.